-2.1 Emotional model
+2.1 Emotional Model

-Although the most straightforward way to represent an emotion is to use discrete labels such as fear, and joy, label-based representations have some disadvantages.
-The main one being that labels are not cross-lingual: emotions do not have exact translations in different languages, e.g., "disgust" does not have an exact translation in Polish [32].
-Psychologists therefore often represent emotions or feelings in an n-dimensional space (generally 2- or 3-dimensional).
+Although the most straightforward way to represent an emotion is to use discrete labels such as fear and joy, labelbased representations have some disadvantages, the main one being that labels are not cross lingual: Emotions do not have exact translations in different languages, e.g., "disgust" does not have an exact translation in Polish [32].
+Psychologists therefore often represent emotions or feelings in an n-dimensional space (generally two or three-dimensional).
 The most famous such space, which is used in the present study and originates from cognitive theory, is the 2D valence-arousal or pleasure-arousal space [33].
 The valence scale ranges from unpleasant to pleasant.
 The arousal scale ranges from passive to active or excited.

-2.2 Preliminary study
+2.2 Preliminary Study

-In the preliminary study 21 commercially produced movies were first segmented into their scenes.
-Scenes longer than two minutes were divided into shorter two minutes long excerpts.
+In the preliminary study, 21 commercially produced movies were first segmented into their scenes.
+Scenes longer than 2 minutes were divided into shorter 2 minute long excerpts.
 From these excerpts, 155 emotional video clips containing full or part of movie scenes were manually selected.
-The 155 selected videos were shown to more than 50 participants; each video clip received 10 annotations in average [34].
+The 155 selected videos were shown to more than 50 participants; each video clip received 10 annotations on average [34].
 The preliminary study was conducted utilizing an online affective annotation system in which the participants were able to use a web interface to report their emotions in response to the videos played by a web-based video player (see Fig. 2).
-In case of using videos from online repositories, the full length videos were used in the dataset.
+In the case of using videos from online repositories, the full length videos were used in the data set.